Approximation of diffeomorphisms for quantum state transfers: Numerical experiments

 where $|DF(x)|=\det DF(x)$.
 We used $\alpha=10^{-7}$. \begin{remark} If we compare \eqref{eq:def_funct_N} and \eqref{eq:obj_funct_num}, we observe that in the latter, the minimum over $[0,2\pi)$ accounting for a global phase has disappeared.
 This is due to the fact that we shall work with initial and target states $\psi_0,\psi_1$ valued in $\R_+$.
 Hence, the minimum on the global phase is always attained for $\theta=0$. \end{remark}

-We solved the optimization problem on Python, and we minimized \eqref{eq:obj_funct_num} using a gradient based-scheme, with a descent step-size $\eta=1.25\cdot 10^{-4}$.
+We solved the optimization problem on Python, and we minimized \eqref{eq:obj_funct_num} using {the Damped-BFGS scheme (see \cite[Procedure~18.3]{nocedal1999numerical}), with an adaptive choice of the descent step-size based on Wolfe's conditions (see \cite[Section~3.1]{nocedal1999numerical})}.
 We empolyed the automatic differentiation tools of Pytorch.
 We ran the scripts on a MacBookPro$^{\mbox{\textregistered}}$ with $16$~GB of RAM and with Apple~M1~Pro CPU.

 We studied the state transfer problem for two different target states.
 Namely, we first set

 and then